gxlabs/gxlabs.github.io/fitness-sync/index.md

         <p>Sync workouts from your iFit account to Strava!</p>
         <p>Available by invite only: email ifit-strava@gxlabs.co to request an invite.</p>
         <p>Icon made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></p>
-        <p>This app works with iFit and Strava accounts, but it is not created, maintained, or endorsed by iFit or Strava.</p>
+        <p>While this app works with iFit and Strava accounts, it is not created, maintained, or endorsed by iFit or Strava.</p>
     </div>
 </div>
 <div class="row mt-4">